 Emergency Notification System

-Students and family members can sign up to recieve email or text messages alerting them to campus emergencies, such as campus closings or severe weather announcements.
+Students and family members can sign up to receive email or text messages alerting them to campus emergencies, such as campus closings or severe weather announcements.
 Please visit the Star Alert web page to get more information and to sign up.